What is Catechesis of the Good Shepherd?

 But a little child, too young to read, needs another way.

 In an atrium, the child can ponder a biblical passage or a prayer from the liturgy by taking the material for that text and working with it by placing wood figures of sheep in a sheepfold of the Good Shepherd, setting sculpted apostles around a Last Supper table, or preparing a small altar with the furnishings used for the Eucharist.
 Older children who do read often copy parables from the Bible, lay in order written prayers from the rite of baptism, or label a long timeline showing the history of the kingdom of God.

-Due to a transition in team members, unfortunately Catechesis of the Good Shepherd is not available for the 2019-2020 year.
-Stay tuned for 2020-2021 and please pray for those currently in training!
-If you are interested in interviewing for a volunteer spot on the CGS team, please contact Director of Evangelization and Faith Formation, Jacqueline Van Hemert at 715-855-1294 ext 106.
+Due to a transition in team members, unfortunately Catechesis of the Good Shepherd is currently not available.
+Stay tuned for more information and please pray for those currently in training!
+If you are interested in volunteering on the CGS team, please contact Director of Evangelization and Faith Formation, Jacqueline Van Hemert at 715-855-1294 ext 106.